Winnipeg’s Great War

 About the Author

 Jim Blanchard is a retired academic librarian and Librarian Emeritus of the University of Manitoba.
-He is a former president of the Manitoba Historical Society and is the author of Winnipeg’s Great War: A City Comes of Age and Winnipeg 1912.
+He has worked in public libraries, the library of the Canadian Grain Commission, and was the Director of Public Library Services for Manitoba.